-None.

 8.6 Procedures

 8.6.1 Support of media grouping

 Usage and support of media grouping may be pre-agreed in a profile specification or may be discovered via the auditing capability.

 An MGC may audit the Packages Descriptor to determine if a MG supports media grouping.
 If the response contains the “Media Grouping Package” (mgroup) it can assume that the MG support media grouping.
 The MGC may perform an H.248 AuditCapability request command on the groupse property to determine which semantics are supported by the MG.
 In this case, the MG shall respond with the supported semantic tags and the Stream ID set to 0.